LogoOsome

 2nd Type: Issued by the MOM

 Another type of LTVP is issued by the MOM.
-This is applicable to the family members of foreign employees who are not eligible for the Dependant’s Pass, but wish to live with their family members in Singapore.
+This is applicable to the family members of foreign employees who are not eligible for the Dependant’s Pass but wish to live with their families in Singapore, including a handicapped child who may not qualify under typical Dependant’s Pass criteria.

 Depending on the type of LTVP you intend to apply, the eligibility criteria differs.